Hydrographic Excellence (HE) Award

 HE Award Nomination Form

-Completed nominations are to be forwarded to either of the following:
+Completed nominations are to be emailed to the SSSI Commission Manager.

 In order to fully assess particular nominations that may relate to a specialist hydrographic fields or disciplines beyond the expertise of the Committee, the HE Award Committee Chair may seek input from other suitably qualified HC National Committee members.